dsa027/dsa027.github.io/_portfolio/2018-02-04-blocipedia.md

   This project shows the practical application of several technologies:
   - Rails
-    - The entire application is written in Rails.
+    - The entire application is written for Rails.
 Controllers, Helpers, Mailers, Models, Views, and Sqlite3/Postgresql for dev/prod are used.
   - Ruby
   - JavaScript: collaborator functions
   - jQuery: collaborator Ajax